 - 24 unpeeled garlic cloves

-- 2 T chopped fresh herbs: marjoram, Italian parsley, and thyme
+- 2 T chopped fresh herbs: marjoram, Italian parsley, and/or thyme

 - 1 cup grated Fontina cheese